Kennyluo4/SpatialSeq/README.md

 # SpatialSeq
+*
-* Scripts and analyisis log (linux) for sugarcane and peanut Spatial RNAseq
+* This repository is a collection of analysis scripts and log file for sugarcane and peanut Spatial transcriptomics.